Chart Color Schemes

 Maroubra - West features a more urban dwelling mix with significant apartment living, with above-average rates of outright home ownership

-Maroubra - West's dwelling structure as per the latest Census showed 29.3% houses and 70.7% other dwellings (semi-detached, apartments, 'other' dwellings).
-This compares to Sydney metro's 26.9% houses and 73.1% other dwellings.
-Home ownership in Maroubra - West was at 31.1%, with mortgaged dwellings at 25.7% and rented at 43.2%.
+Maroubra - West's dwelling structure in its latest Census report showed 29.3% houses and 70.7% other dwellings (semi-detached, apartments, 'other' dwellings), compared to Sydney metro's 26.9% houses and 73.1% other dwellings.
+Home ownership in Maroubra - West was at 31.1%, with mortgaged dwellings at 25.7% and rented ones at 43.2%.
 The median monthly mortgage repayment was $2,970, below Sydney metro's average of $3,033.
-Median weekly rent was $550, matching Sydney metro's figure but higher than the national average of $375.
-Nationally, Maroubra - West's mortgage repayments were significantly higher at $1,863.
+Median weekly rent in Maroubra - West was $550, matching Sydney metro's figure but significantly higher than the national average of $375.
+Nationally, Maroubra - West's mortgage repayments were higher at $2,970 compared to Australia's average of $1,863.

 Frequently Asked Questions - Housing